Croatia (April 2011): 4,290,612

 SmokingBearing in mind that Croatia is very much a pavement-café culture in which people tend to socialise outdoors, it does mean that outdoor tables at eating and drinking establishments are more packed than usual.
 Recent law amendments give cafes the choice in opting for smoking permits or not, yet it is forbidden in all other enclosed public spaces including restaurants where it has never been easy to find a spare seat at even the most popular eateries if you’re prepared to move inside.

 TippingGenerally, Croatian people are not overly concerned about tipping, but seeing how you're a visitor to the country and all, you can practice some small-time diplomacy and throw a bit of goodwill to your server.
 Croatian people typically round their bill up to the nearest whole number when they want to tip, but leaving 10-15% for the staff's efforts seems like a classy thing for a visitor to do, doesn't it?

-Since Croatia has become a new member of the European Union on July 1, 2013, the Croatian visa policy became fully compliant with the European Union visa policy.
+Croatian visa policy is fully compliant with the European Union visa policy.
 What does that mean?
 All citizens of states that need visas to enter other EU member states will need a visa to enter Croatia also.
 Therefore, make sure to visit the Croatian consulate/embassy in your country of origin, before visiting Croatia.
 In addition, if you are flying to Dubrovnik and wish to visit other cities throughout Croatia, we recommend you obtain a visa for multiple entries because of the border crossing through Bosnia and Herzegovina.
 If you cross the border without the aforementioned visa, you will not be able to enter Croatia.